Cystic fibrosis and race: Symptoms

 People with cystic fibrosis may experience salty skin, persistent coughing, lung infections such as pneumonia and bronchitis, and wheezing and shortness of breath.
 Cystic fibrosis can also cause poor weight gain and growth, nasal polyps, chronic sinus infections, clubbing or enlargement of fingers and toes, infertility in males, and rectal prolapse.
 Cystic fibrosis may also lead to arthropathies.
 These symptoms and co-morbidities can ultimately lead to nutritional deficits and highly decreased quality of life.

 Compared to white patients, black patients have more severe pulmonary imaging findings and display more respiratory symptoms at diagnosis.
 Similarly, black and hispanic patients have overall worse pulmonary function than white patients that is often present earlier in life.
 Though this may be the case, these symptoms can be misdiagnosed as other health issues and treated as such.

 Diagnosis

 Through symptoms

 To be diagnosed with CF, patients must meet certain criteria.
 These criteria may include showing a combination of the signs and symptoms above and/or have a family member with CF and/or test positive for the mutation during genetic screening.

+Conventional diagnostic criteria

+Individuals must have at least one clinical feature: